Horror Movies 2017: Terrifying New Trailer For Mandy Moore Movie, ‘Firestarter’ Remake, And ‘Tremors 6’

 Stephen King’s Firestarter

-Stephen King is one of the most successful authors of all time, and some of the best horror movies like Carrie, The Shining, and Misery are based on his novels.
+Stephen King is one of the most successful authors of all time, and some of the best horror movies, like Carrie, The Shining, and Misery, are based on his novels.
 Though the 1984 film Firestarter didn’t receive the rave reviews that the aforementioned titles garnered, it has built an audience through the years that appreciate the sci-fi horror flick.
 On April 27, 2017, Jason Blum (founder and CEO of Blumhouse Productions) made an announcement that’s left both horror and Stephen King fans thrilled and curious.

 jason blum announcing @blumhouse is working with akiva goldsman to remake FIRESTARTER???????????? #overlookfilmfestpic.twitter.com/0uthN4nRAa